When to visit the vet?

 As liver damage progresses, symptoms can worsen, and more specific signs may appear, such as jaundice (yellowing of the skin and mucous membranes due to bilirubin accumulation), increased thirst and urination, Weight loss, and in severe cases, neurological symptoms like disorientation, Convulsions, or coma.

-Another common symptom is ascites, an accumulation of fluid in the abdominal cavity caused by an impaired fluid balance due to restricted liver function.
+Another common symptom is ascites, an accumulation of fluid in the abdominal cavity caused by disturbed fluid balance due to impaired liver function.
 Blood clotting disorders can also occur, as the liver is responsible for the production of important coagulation factors.

 Diagnosis

-The diagnosis of hepatotoxin poisoning usually begins with a thorough medical history and a physical examination by the veterinarian.
-An accurate description of symptoms and information about possible exposures to toxic substances are crucial for the diagnosis.
+Diagnosis of hepatotoxin poisoning usually begins with a thorough medical history and physical examination by the veterinarian.
+An accurate description of symptoms and information about possible exposure to toxic substances are crucial for diagnosis.

-In some cases, an ultrasound examination or an X-ray image of the abdomen may be necessary to assess the liver structure and rule out other possible causes for the symptoms.
+In some cases, an ultrasound examination or X-ray image of the abdomen may be necessary to assess the structure of the liver and rule out other possible causes of the symptoms.
 A liver biopsy may be required in difficult cases to make a definitive diagnosis and determine the cause of liver damage.

 Therapy

-The treatment of hepatotoxin poisoning depends on the type and severity of the poisoning.
-The first step is often to immediately stop the ingestion of the toxin and prevent further exposure.
-If the toxin was recently ingested, the veterinarian may try to remove it through Vomiting or by administering activated charcoal to reduce absorption.
+Treatment of hepatotoxin poisoning depends on the type and severity of the poisoning.
+The first step often involves immediately stopping the intake of the toxin and preventing further exposure.
+If the poison was recently ingested, the veterinarian may attempt to remove it by inducing vomiting or administering activated charcoal to reduce absorption.

-Supportive care is an essential part of the treatment.
-This may include administering intravenous fluids to prevent dehydration and support kidney function, as well as giving medications to control Vomiting and Diarrhea.
+Supportive care is an essential part of treatment.
+This may include administering intravenous fluids to prevent dehydration and support kidney function, as well as giving medications to control vomiting and diarrhea.
 In severe cases, specific antidotes or liver support agents may be administered to promote liver regeneration.

 Dietary measures are also important and may include a specialized liver diet that is easily digestible and supports liver function.
-Some supplements, such as SAMe (S-Adenosylmethionine) and milk thistle extract, may also help support liver health.
+Some dietary supplements, such as SAMe (S-adenosylmethionine) and milk thistle extract, can also help support liver health.

 Prognosis and follow-up care